Nardopay2025/nardopay/DEPLOYMENT.md

 If deployment still fails:
 1. Check Netlify build logs for specific errors
 2. Ensure all dependencies are in `package.json`
 3. Verify Node.js version compatibility (set to 18 in netlify.toml)

+## URL Generation Fix

+The application now uses dynamic URL generation that:
+- Shows localhost URLs in development
+- Automatically uses your actual domain in production
+- Updates all links after the component mounts
+- Works for both existing and newly generated links